monotty/fonts/README.md

 These fonts are mainly intended for displaying CTL scripts in terminal emulators supporting the character slicing.
 (See [the new SGR attribute](https://gitlab.freedesktop.org/terminal-wg/specifications/-/issues/23)).

+It is mainly designed for terminal emulators, it requires so much horizontal space that it is not very suitable for a “user interface font”.

 ## Building the font (e.g. generate the `.ttf` file) from source

 The font binaries are not directly part of this repository, as it only contains source files; however, the binaries are directly built from the `.sfd` files.